Informatievlaanderen/OSLO-SpecificationGenerator/README.md

 ```
 Assuming the ID points to a location object that already exist, this will create an address that has a tripel like this:
 `<AddressURI> <https://sdg.semic.euAddress.address> <LocationURI>.`
-If you change the :string to a :language-string, the following will work:
+If you enter true for all three string objects, causing :string to be changed to :language-string, the following will work:
 ```
 {
   "data": {